 A lot of the plastic waste we produce originates from the grocery store.
 Most grocery stores have bulk bin areas where you can fill up on staple foods like rice, dried fruits, nuts, pasta, and even candy for cheaper prices.
 Ask your local grocer if they will weigh your heavier containers before filling up or utilize lighter containers such as paper or cotton bags.
 Your pantry will also look much more organized with everything in reusable containers.

 The fast fashion industry is a large resource consumer and polluter with underpaid factory workers often operating in unsafe conditions.
 Buying secondhand clothing reduces the demand for new goods, lengthens the clothing life span, and reduces the amount of microplastics that come off clothing in the washing machine.
 Plus, it’s a great way to find unique and vintage items for a bargain.
-Check out this whitepaper(link) for more information on the fast fashion industry.
+Check out this Intern Research Paper for more information on the fast fashion industry.

 Have you worn your clothes until they were worn out?
 Try turning what cannot be donated into cleaning rags, napkins, quilts, or creative patches to spice up other clothing.
 This diverts textiles from landfills and gives clothing a new life.